well-known-components/thegraph-component/README.md

 ### Configuration

-It supports two ENV variables:
+It supports the following ENV variables:

 - `SUBGRAPH_COMPONENT_RETRIES`: How many retries per subraph query.
 Defaults to `3`.
 - `SUBGRAPH_COMPONENT_QUERY_TIMEOUT`: How long to wait until a connection is timed-out.
 Defaults to `10000`ms or 10 seconds.